danitrap/terebi/README.md

 Terebi is a simple web based media center.

-It is born as a tool for me to manage all my TV Series.
+It was born as a tool for me to manage all my TV Series.

 ![Home page](http://i.imgur.com/c6zag4Y.jpg)